Multi-photon entanglement and interferometry: Interference and quantum entanglement

-Classical interference is a macroscopic expression of the quantum one.
+Classical interference is a macroscopic expression of the quantum one i.e., the coherent or thermal states of the electro-magnetic fields can also be described with Maxwell's laws.
 The interference phenomena in the quantum realm are richer and more pronounced.
-We discuss here the basic differences between the classical interference understood as interference of waves in space, and quantum one which is interference of various, operationally indistinguishable processes.
+We discuss here the basic differences between the classical interference understood as interference of electro-magnetic waves in space, and the quantum one which is interference of various operationally indistinguishable processes.